hbmartin/ai-sdk-react-model-picker/Codex_Notes.md

 - Future improvements:
   - Consider ARIA `role="switch"` and `aria-checked` if appropriate for semantics.
   - Add keyboard tests with Testing Library for Enter/Space behavior.

+Issue 3: README and stories used unsupported controlled props
+- Problem: `ModelSelect` examples used `selectedModelId`, `onConfigureProvider`, `onMissingConfiguration`, and `theme` props that the component does not accept.
+Stories also passed `selectedModelId`.
+- Change: Updated README to reflect storage-driven selection and removed unsupported props.
+Replaced quick start example to suggest `getSdkLanguageModel(storage)` for AI SDK wiring.
+Adjusted Storybook stories to drop unsupported props and controlled `selectedModelId`.
+- Files changed:
+  - `README.md`
+  - `stories/ModelSelect.stories.tsx`
+- Validation: Ran `npm run lint:fix` (no code issues).
+Stories compile will be verified by Storybook during CI.
+- Future improvements:
+  - Split README into a “Basics” and “With Context” guide; keep prop/API references tightly synced with TypeScript types.
+  - Add a minimal live example showcasing storage-driven selection + `getSdkLanguageModel` usage.